emosl/ChicasUnicornio/GDD.md

 The main objective of the game is for Toby to eventually reach his family.
 To do this he must travel through 5 different worlds (levels).
 At the end of each level Toby will have to fight his enemy.
 To do this he will have to use the gadgets collected throughout the level.
 Toby's enemy will be chasing the player throughout the game ensuring that the player feels pressured to move along and finish the course.
 The player will have 3 lives throughout each level.
 If the player loses them all it’s game over.

 The Gadgets
-To have a greater chance, as Toby goes  through the course he will collect different gadgets that will make him stronger.
+To have a greater chance, as Toby goes  through the course he will collect different gadgets that will make him stronger in the final battle.
+Some gadgets will be used throughout the game since they will help Toby collect even better gadgets.
 In order to get the best gadgets, the player will have the choice to access “the dungeon”.

 Killer Sprites
 As Toby traverses through each level he will face threats such as spikes, acid pool and lava pool.
 If the player touches any of these, he will die.
 He will reappear next to the killer sprite with his gadgets intact but with one less life.